Amended by ULA ballot on March 20, 2022

 - If the positions of both the presiding officers and their alternates of the Association, sections, or roundtables are vacated, notice of an election of interim (pro tempore) presiding officers and their alternates shall be made in the call for the meeting of the election.
-The call must be made and approved by the remaining majority of the Board with at least fifteen (15) days advance notice to the membership.
-At the meeting, the Secretary, or in their absence some other voting member of the governing quorum present, will call the meeting to order and the pro tempore officers will be elected by a majority vote of the Board quorum present.
+The call must be made and approved by the remaining majority of the Board or unit steering committee with at least fifteen (15) days advance notice to the membership to observe the proceedings.
+At the meeting, the Secretary, or in their absence some other voting member of the governing quorum present, will call the meeting to order and the pro tempore officers will be elected by a majority vote of the quorum present.
 If a section or roundtable does not have a functioning steering committee vacancies of the unit’s presiding officer and their alternate will be filled by interim appointment of the President.
 Elections are then held as per Article 12.E.5.

 - In the next regular Association, section, or roundtable election two offices must be filled: a one-year term presiding officer to be filled immediately, and a presiding officer-elect as normal that will succeed as presiding officer the following term.
 Those who were elected pro tempore officers or appointed interim as per Article 12.E.3 or 12.E.4 are eligible for election in the next regular election regardless of the restrictions of 12.E.2.

 - In the event the Immediate Past-President vacates, the President shall consult with the Past Presidents Committee in selecting nominees from the pool of past ULA Presidents as an interim Past President.
 The Board shall elect one of the nominees as Interim Past-President by a majority vote.
-Notice of the impending election shall be made in the call of the meeting and to the general membership to observe the proceedings as per Article 9.A.5.
+Advance notice of at least fifteen (15) days of the impending election shall be made in the call of the meeting and to the general membership to observe the proceedings.

-- Any section or roundtable office vacancies besides those mentioned in Article 12.C.3, 12.C.4, and 12.C.5 shall be filled by the unit’s steering committee.
+- Any section or roundtable office vacancies besides those mentioned in Article 12.E.3, 12.E.4, and 12.E.5 shall be filled by the unit’s steering committee.